IBMDeveloperUK/Intro-to-Web-Component-Workshop/README.md

 ### Creating an Express.js server to run our code from

 1. Either clone or download this repo to your system `git clone git@github.com:seanmtracey/web-component-examples.git`
 2. Using your CLI (such as terminal, or iTerm) enter the newly downloaded repo with `cd web-components-examples/scaffold`.
 This is the directory that we'll be working from for the remainder of the workshop.
 It has all of the code that we'll need to deliver the web components that we'll be writing code for in the next little while.
-In essence, directory is a very simple Express.js web server that uses the Handlebars templating system to deliver the HTML/CSS/JavaScript that  we'll construct (including the required polyfills to help with cross-browser compatability).
+In essence, directory is a very simple Express.js web server that uses the Handlebars templating system to deliver the HTML/CSS/JavaScript that  we'll construct (including the required polyfills to help with cross-browser compatibility).
 3. Install the dependencies for our Express.js server with `npm i`.
 This may take a few moments, depending on your speed of your internet connection.
 4. Create a new directory in the `views` folder called `components` (you can do this by running `mkdir views/components`).
 We're not going to put anything in it quite yet, but we need it to exist before we can run the server.
 4. Enter `DEBUG=* npm run start` to start the server.
 The `DEBUG=*` is an environment variable that Express.js uses to decide how verbose it should be in it's logging.
 In this case we're telling it to be as verbose as possible.
 5. After a bunch of text has scrolled by, you should see the message "Listening on port 3000".
 This means that your server has successfully installed all of its dependencies and started.
 You should now be able to access it in a browser by heading to `http://localhost:3000`.
 Once the page has loaded you should see something like the following:
-![The webpage displaying (currently none of) the available web components](images/first_run.png) There's no web components listed!
+![The webpage displaying (currently none of) the available web components](images/first_run.png) There are no web components listed!
 Don't worry, that's because we haven't made any yet, but now we're ready to start putting together the code for our first web component - A modern version of the `<blink>` tag.

 ### Creating the `<component-blink>` tag